dribnet/purvs/README.md

 (Replace this README with information about your alphabet.
 This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+For my sketch.
+Each of my letters is composed an arc circle and a triangle.
+The size and position of the arcis fixed, but location of the arc start and end changes. the location and size of the triangle changes to complete the letterform

-The three parameters per letter:
+The 6 parameters per letter:
-  * `size` : radius of the second circle
+  * `size` : used to change the width of the trianlge
-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx` : x offset of the triangle relative to the circle
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety` : y offset of the triangle relative to the circle
+   * `ArcStart` : starts the arc for the main circle
+   * `ArcEnd` : ends the arc for the main circle
+   * `TrianglePoint` : is used to change where the bottom right corner of the triangle is used to get around using a rotate function

+   For the final letterforms i am looking an english design studio Spin.
+They do a lot of interesting generative and interactive letterform and fonts